ricargoes/pwcbeyond/backend/README.md

-# Set Up Database for PWCBeyond
+# Set Up Backend for PWCBeyond

-Setting up a database with the latest scheme (and some ramdom data) is easy provided docker and docker-compose is installed.
+Setting up the backend with the latest scheme of the db (and some ramdom data) is easy provided docker and docker-compose is installed.
 In a linux machine it would be as follows:

 ```
 cd database